Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ## Lesson Structure

 The first 5 lessons can be completed with a master *or* teacher *or* mix of both.
 The last 5 lessons must be completed with a master.
+[Water](https://avatar.fandom.com/wiki/Waterbending#Waterbending_master_level), [Earth](https://avatar.fandom.com/wiki/Earthbending#Earthbending_master_level), and [Fire](https://avatar.fandom.com/wiki/Firebending#Firebending_master_level) have moves classed as master level.
+Students can choose to learn two of these as part of their mastery training.

 ### Water
 Waterbending students can choose to follow the traditional or healing path to mastery.
 If choosing the healing path, offensive lessons will be replaced by healing lessons.
+For practical waterbending or history and culture, the lesson can relate specifically to the character's Clan if applicable.

-1. Basic water control
+1. Basics
 2. Movement
 3. Temperature control
 4. Offensive skills 1 *or* Healing 1
 5. Defensive skills 1
-6. Practical waterbending or history/culture (Clan specific?)
+6. Practical waterbending or history and culture
 7. Offensive skills 2 *or* Healing 2
 8. Defensive skills 2
 9. Master move 1